 At the recently concluded second edition of consumer electronics (CE) tech event ICCE-Asia 2017 organized by IEEE held on October 5-7, in Bangalore, the theme was "Intelligent Living through Smart Technology".
 After attending the event one thing is clear, Technology convergence is spreading into non-electronics areas too.
 Its no more electronics, it is electronics in every thing.

 Convergence is now a reality and already spread into complete home and car.
-Added to the media-streaming consumer-electronics technology, is the fast emerging smart home technologies, and any such IoT powered devices.
+Added to this new media-streaming consumer-electronics technology, another one is the fast emerging smart home technologies, and any such IoT powered devices.
 Your car is a smart-gadget, or a mobile smart home, or a smart phone pocketing you inside.

 Another most important dimension getting added to the consumer Electronics area is virtual reality (VR) and augmented reality (AR) technologies.
 It's kind of combination of natural and synthetic content streamed to your retina and other senses through wearables, for fun, learning, assisting complex jobs, military/defence or any visual experiencing and controlling things virtually without going there.
 This is going to be really cutting edge technology, where the present typical smart phone will change drastically into a mass of physical electronics hardware and a battery bank sitting in your pocket or your hand bag, you communicate with the world with all the natural options available.